2022 Healing to Health

 In this one-hour workshop you will learn how journaling will increase your overall well-being from your mental health to your emotional health while learning the power of mindfulness.

-Faith Intervention
+Faith Intervention Workshops

 Awakened, Evolving & Exhaling through Divorce